tklab-tud/umundo/rpc/README.md

 Using umundo.s11n, we already have object (de-)serialization working and can use it together with some meta-fields to marshall and unmarshall rpc calls.
-At the moment, all services in uMundo are *stateless* that is, several instances will potentially use the same remote service object.
+At the moment, all services in uMundo are *stateless* that is, several clients will potentially use the same remote service object.
 Every service instance has a
 <tt>TypedPublisher</tt> and a <tt>TypedSubscriber</tt> registered to a unique
 channel.
 It is assumed that the individual channels are distinct or you will